chad-syntax/railway-world/README.md

 # Railway World

-A 3D visualization tool for Railway infrastructure.
-This application renders your Railway services as buildings in a Minecraft-like world and visualizes requests between services in real-time.
+A 3D interactive visualization tool for Railway infrastructure.
+This application renders your Railway services as buildings in a Minecraft-inspired world and visualizes network traffic between services in real-time.

 ## Features

-- First-person navigation (WASD + mouse look, Space/Ctrl to fly)
+- Interactive 3D world with first-person controls (WASD + mouse look, Space/Ctrl to fly)
-- 3D visualization of your Railway services as buildings
+- Visualization of Railway services as buildings with distinct characteristics
-- Real-time visualization of requests between services
+- Real-time visualization of network traffic between services
+- Centralized "Internet" globe representing external traffic
-- GraphQL integration with Railway's API
+- GraphQL integration with Railway's API for fetching service data
+- Client-server architecture for real-time updates

 ## Getting Started

 ### Prerequisites

-- Node.js (v16+)
+- Node.js (v22+ recommended)
 - A Railway account with API access
+- Your Railway API token
+- The project ID of the Railway project you want to visualize

 ### Installation

 1. Clone this repository

 ```bash
 git clone https://github.com/yourusername/railway-world.git
 cd railway-world
 ```

 2. Install dependencies

 ```bash
 npm install
 ```

-3. Start the development server
+3. Start the development server (both backend and frontend)

 ```bash
 npm run dev
 ```

 4. Open your browser and navigate to `http://localhost:5173`

+5. Enter your Railway API token and project ID in the configuration panel

 ## Controls